owacoder/cppdatalib/README.md

     }

     try {
+        json::parser parser(std::cin);
         core::stream_filter<core::null, core::string> filter(writer);
                                               // Set up filter on UBJSON output that converts all `null` values to empty strings

-        json::convert(std::cin, filter);      // Convert from JSON on standard input to UBJSON on standard output, converting `null`s to empty strings
+        parser >> filter;                     // Convert from JSON on standard input to UBJSON on standard output, converting `null`s to empty strings
                                               // When using a filter, write to the filter, instead of the handler the filter is modifying
                                               // (i.e. don't write to `writer` here unless you don't want to employ the filter)
                                               // Note that this DOES NOT READ the entire stream before writing!